 Many families are struggling.
 With high unemployment, and more than 30 million students enrolled in the free and reduced meal programs, many parents are unable to provide the basic school supplies their children need to be effective.
 In addition, schools across the country are facing severe budget cuts and lack the funding to purchase necessary supplies.

 Collect supplies for schools!
 You can help children in school by giving them the tools they need to succeed.
 Donate school supplies or, even better, organize your own Equipped to Learn school supply drive.
+There are many great reasons to do this project, uncluding:

 - Feel great about ensuring that children start the school year with the tools they need to succeed.